Methodology

 Please note that in-year statistics are based on responses to the School Census and do not cover the entire academic year.
 As a result, the estimated number of courses and school participation rate are expected to increase during the academic year, and comparisons of the variables for the volume of tutoring delivered across academic years should be made with the equivalent point during the academic year.

-The data sources and methodology for the 2022/23 and 2023/24 academic years are consistent with one another, though users should take care if drawing comparison across other academic years, for example due to changes in data sources and methodologies.
-Previously, for in-year statistics during 2021/22, there were three separate data collection mechanisms for each of the three NTP routes (academic mentors, tuition partners, school-led tutoring).
-From the 2022/23 academic year, DfE simplified its process for collecting data from schools to inform statistics about the NTP by utilising the School Census (for in-year data) and Year End Statement (for end-year data) only.
+The data sources and methodology for the 2022/23 and 2023/24 academic years are consistent, though users should take care if drawing comparison across other academic years, for example due to changes in data sources and methodologies.
+For the 2020/21 academic year and in-year statistics during 2021/22, there were three separate data collection mechanisms for each of the three NTP routes (academic mentors, tuition partners, school-led tutoring).
+From the 2022/23 academic year, DfE simplified its process for collecting data so that schools reported data for the three routes combined.

 Courses started since the start of the programme

-To estimate the number of courses that have been started across the entire National Tutoring Programme since November 2020, we add the estimated courses delivered across the 2020/21, 2021/22 and 2022/23 academic years and the latest number of courses started during the 2023/24 academic year.
+To estimate the number of courses that have been started across the entire National Tutoring Programme since November 2020, we add the estimated courses delivered across the 2020/21, 2021/22, 2022/23, and 2023/24 academic years.
+Please see below for further information on the methodology for those respective values.

 Starts on Courses by Pupils, 2023/24 in-year